lrspeiser/DensityDependentMetricModel/README.md

 Our approach differs from both extremes.
 Compared to tuned halos, DGG **reduces** the degrees of freedom by replacing galaxy‑specific dark profiles with a universal gate tied to the baryons.
 Compared to classic MOND, DGG is embedded in an explicit weak‑field metric mapping (used for both dynamics and lensing), includes a finite low‑$g$ plateau to regularize the deep regime, and is framed to be auditable against Solar‑System post‑Newtonian bounds.
 The result is a tightly constrained hypothesis that makes **linked, cross‑domain predictions**.

 **This paper’s program and falsifiability.** We confront DGG with: (i) the **Milky Way** rotation curve and vertical force $K_z(R_0,z)$ (reporting $\Sigma_{1.1}$); (ii) representative **SPARC** rotation curves and the **BTFR**; (iii) **Solar‑System** constraints cast in $|\Delta G/G|$ alongside post‑Newtonian parameters; and (iv) **gravitational lensing**, from individual $\theta_E$ to stacked $\Delta\Sigma(R)$, computed with the same gate.
 The framework is **falsified** if a single $\xi(g)$ cannot simultaneously: fit outer‑disk slopes without per‑galaxy halos, remain within $K_z$ bands at the Solar radius, respect Solar‑System limits, and reproduce the amplitude of lensing signals under standard stellar‑population priors.
 The sections that follow specify the gate, the weak‑field mapping, and the data/selection, then present each test in turn.

-Here, we formalize this principle as Gravity Gates (GG), a framework where gravity's effective strength is a deterministic function of the local acceleration.
-In the high-acceleration environment of the Solar System, the gate is closed and General Relativity is recovered.
-In the low-acceleration outskirts of galaxies, the gate opens to produce an enhanced gravitational force, predicting the RAR.
-We confront a specific implementation of this framework with a comprehensive suite of tests: galactic rotation curves, local vertical forces, Solar System ephemerides, and gravitational lensing.
-We show that a single, universal function can simultaneously explain these diverse phenomena, replacing per-galaxy dark matter halos with a predictively rigid modification of gravity.

 ---